London Memory Walk 2018

 Not enough is known about this disease and ways to treat it person-to-person, so when I saw an advert on TV for a charitable Memory Walk in aid of The Alzheimer’s Society I immediately signed up.

-I signed up to JustGiving with an aim of raising £200 for charity, and I bought some trainers.
+I signed up for JustGiving with an aim of raising £200 for charity, and I bought some trainers.

 I’m a fairly active walker, particularly since I live in London, but I’m not fond of long-distance walking.
 So signing up for a 7.5 km walk was going to be a bit of a challenge.

-That being said it was really well organised, the day was a scorcher – at 23-degree Celsius in October! – and I managed to get right to the front.
+That being said it was really well organized, the day was a scorcher – at 23-degree Celsius in October! – and I managed to get right to the front.